 Award Presented by UTeach STEM Teachers Association

-Paige Evans received the Outstanding Master Teacher Award recognizing her for excellence in teaching STEM education.
-Master teachers are at the heart of UTeach STEM teacher preparation programs.
+Jacqueline Ekeoba, clinical assistant professor and master teacher for teachHOUSTON at the University of Houston, received the Outstanding Master Teacher Award recognizing her for dedication to excellence in teaching STEM disciplines.
+Master teachers are at the heart of STEM teacher preparation programs.

-The award was given by the UTeach STEM Educators Association, a network of 50 universities preparing outstanding secondary STEM teachers across the country.
-It was presented at the annual UTeach STEM Educators Conference in Austin.
+She received the award from the UTeach STEM Educators Association, a network of 55 universities preparing outstanding secondary STEM teachers across the country.
+It was presented at the UTeach STEM Educators Conference.

 Ekeoba, an alumna of UH, was an undergraduate student in the inaugural cohort of UH’s teachHOUSTON program.
 She later earned an M.A. in STEM education and engineering from the University of Texas at Austin and recently completed her doctoral degree with the STEM education program at Texas Tech University.
 She specializes in argumentation, global collaboration, STEM integration and anti-racist education in secondary STEM contexts.